🛈 Due to COVID-19 and for the continued safety and well-being of our staff, the Barbados Olympic Centre will remain temporarily closed.

 To find information and updates on COVID-19 visit here.

-Dr. Adrian Lorde is a Director of the Barbados Olympic Association Inc. and founding President of the Barbados Sports Medicine Association.
-He is currently President of the Pan American Sports Medicine Federation, and also Chairman of the National Anti-Doping Commission of Barbados and the Caribbean Regional Anti-Doping Organization (RADO).
-Dr Lorde has served as a member of the Medical Commissions of both the Central American and Caribbean (CAC) Games, and Pan American Games Sports Organization since 1993.
-He was awarded the Order of the British Empire (OBE) by Queen Elizabeth II in her 2014 birthday honours for his contribution to Sports Medicine and Anti-doping.
+Dr. Adrian Lorde is a longstanding Director of the Barbados Olympic Association Inc. He is the founding President of the Barbados Sports Medicine Association.
+He is currently the Immediate Past President of the Pan American Sports Medicine Federation, the Chairman of the National Anti-Doping Commission of Barbados and Vice-chairman of the Caribbean Regional Anti-Doping Organization (RADO), having previously served from 1995 to 2019 as its first chairman.
+Dr Lorde has been a member of the Medical Commissions of both the Central American and Caribbean (CAC) Games, and Pan Am Sports since 1993, and is the first chairman of the North American, Central American and the Caribbean Athletic Association (NACAC) Sports Medicine Commission.

 Dr. Lorde has been team physician for Barbados national teams since 1986.
 He has attended all major Games in various capacities including six Olympic Games, He was the Chef de Mission for the Barbados team at the Rio Olympic Games in 2016.